ZJMV5/ZJMV5.github.io/_portfolio/research-3.md

 information, the ANM method that considers range information demonstrates better robustness and accuracy than the ANM method that ignores range information.

-Part of this work (i.e. the grid-based method) has been published in the [conference paper](https://zjmv5.github.io/publication/MDSBL) (in Chinese).
+Part of this work (i.e. the grid-based method) has been published in the [conference paper](https://zjmv5.github.io/publication/MDSBL) (in Chinese) [[PDF](https://zjmv5.github.io/files/MDSBL.pdf)].
 The gridless methods were presented in my Master's thesis.